Uranian (sexuality): Etymology

 Ulrichs derived uranian (Urning in German) from a dialogue on eros, in particular male love, metaphorized by the birth of Greek goddess Aphrodite from Plato's work Symposium.

 In this dialogue, Pausanias distinguishes between two types of love, symbolized by two different accounts of the birth of Aphrodite, the goddess of love.
 Urning was derived from Aphrodite Urania, who was created out of the god Uranus' semen, a birth in which "female has no part", therefore representing love between men.
 Its counterpart, dionian (Dioning in German), was derived from Aphrodite Dionea, the daughter of Zeus and Dione, associated with a common love which "is apt to be of women as well as of youths, and is of the body rather than of the soul", representing for Ulrichs men's love for women.
 Diverging from Plato's account of masculine love, Ulrichs understood male Urnings to be essentially feminine and male Dionings to be masculine in nature.

-Ulrichs developed his terminology before the first public use of the term gay.

 John Addington Symonds was one of the first to take up the term uranian in the English language and is also responsible for its connection with Ulrichs' Urning.